 Students are required to register each semester for a faculty member's research lab.
-Options include: Psychology of Asthma, Psychology of Diabetes, Psychology of Multiple Sclerosis, Psychology of Obesity, Systems Neuroscience, Headache and Adherence, Smoking and Nicotine Dependence Research, and Neuropsychology & Cognition Research.
+Options include: Psychology of Asthma, Psychology of Diabetes, Psychology of Multiple Sclerosis, Psychology of Obesity, Systems Neuroscience, Headache and Adherence, Smoking Dependence Research, and Neuropsychology & Cognition Research.

-Comprehensive Examinations
+Comprehensive Examination

-All students are required to pass comprehensive examinations in order to progress through the program.
-There is a clinical and research comprehensive examination that covers the domains of the knowledge base from the first two years of training in the program.
-The exams take place between the second and third year of graduate training.
+All students are required to pass the comprehensive examination in order to progress through the program.
+The exam takes place between the second and third year of graduate training.
+The exam covers the research and clinical knowledge base that was covered during the first two years of training in the program.